 - Write code to run inside the Pod that uses the Kubernetes API to read a ConfigMap

 These different methods lend themselves to different ways of modeling the data being consumed.
-For the first three methods, the kubeletAn agent that runs on each node in the cluster.
-It makes sure that containers are running in a pod. uses the data from the Secret when it launches container(s) for a Pod.
+For the first three methods, the kubelet uses the data from the ConfigMap when it launches container(s) for a Pod.

-The fourth method means you have to write code to read the Secret and its data.
+The fourth method means you have to write code to read the ConfigMap and its data.
 However, because you're using the Kubernetes API directly, your application can subscribe to get updates whenever the ConfigMap changes, and react when that happens.
 By accessing the Kubernetes API directly, this technique also lets you access a ConfigMap in a different namespace.

 Here's an example Pod that uses values from

 game-demo to configure a Pod: